ISSUES

 Housing Justice

 Developing a humane and effective approach to homelessness Andrea believes firmly that everyone deserves to live with dignity.
 She would prioritize the needs and well-being of both our unhoused neighbors, as well as those of our residents in communities adjacent to existing encampments who are negatively impacted.
 Having done advocacy around homelessness and worked with folks at encampments throughout Vallejo, Andrea supports the decriminalization of homelessness and believes that city resources should be directed towards supportive services rather than ineffective and inhumane encampment sweeps, which do nothing to address the problem and instead exacerbate it, wasting taxpayer resources in the process.
-She would support an immediate halt to encampment sweeps and the establishment of safe camping and parking zones at appropriate locations throughout the city, where basic sanitation and security can be provided at low cost.
+She supports the establishment of safe camping and parking zones at appropriate locations throughout the city, where individuals currently living in encampments can be safely relocated and basic sanitation and security can be provided at low cost.
 She would explore all options for transitional housing and support services, looking to best practices in other cities and engaging local stakeholders in order to develop and implement the right solutions for Vallejo.
 Andrea believes that the best way to address the housing affordability crisis in the Bay Area is the construction of new housing, and will support responsible and inclusive development in Vallejo.
 She believes that everyone should be able to afford to stay in the community where they grew up, and that we need to take steps now to ensure that Vallejo's children can afford to buy homes here in the future.
 Andrea recognizes that new housing development must be done responsibly.
 We must ensure that all projects undergo thorough and transparent environmental impact reviews, that neighborhoods impacted are engaged through the process, and that we have sufficient infrastructure and resources to support any new development.
 This is why she strongly supports mixed-use development, with both retail and residential components, which generate sales tax revenue from increased economic activity that can boost funding for municipal services to accommodate the additional population.
 She supports the City of Vallejo pursuing a Prohousing Designation from the State of California, to show a commitment to housing availability and affordability and gain access to grant funding for projects.
 She will not support projects with funding gaps in order to protect the community from unexpected, spiraling costs such as those we have seen with the Navigation Center, Sacramento Street, and Broadway Projects.

 Open Government